 - Context and content must always be aligned for the ad and ensuing landing page.

-The average individual is exposed to over 5,000 messages a day.
-The modern consumer has become savvier at tuning your brands message out.
-Native ads are a direct response to this clutter, and when done right, allow your messages to go from pushing content onto your consumers, to pulling them in.
+The average individual is exposed to over 10,000 messages a day.
+The modern consumer has become savvier at tuning your brand’s message out.
+Native ads are a direct response to this clutter, and when done right, allows your messages to go from pushing content onto your consumers to pulling them in.

-For any company, the single key element of success besides efficacy, cost, and accessibility, is effective brand building.
+For any company, the single key element of success besides efficacy, cost, and accessibility is effective brand building.
 Building a brand is much like building a relationship with new acquaintances.
 It is not about becoming best friends overnight, or in the brand’s case, securing the sale immediately.
 Rather, it’s about building a meaningful relationship with those individuals through many light interactions over time.
-Unique experiences and interactions, founded on human understanding and empathy is how you build trust.
-It’s how you turn acquaintances into friends, and it’s how modern brands build emotional relationships with their consumers.
+Unique experiences and interactions founded on human understanding and empathy are how you build trust.
+It’s how you turn acquaintances into friends, and its how modern brands build emotional relationships with their consumers.

-The only way to become unique in today’s competitive landscape is through a strategy that builds your brand into a living breathing entity, one with personality, values, and traits, in addition to being recognizable and memorable.
-It should be known that brand building is a long-term process, if you think that loyalty and brand affinity can be built quickly, you are already drifting into sales promotion tactics, not strategy.
+The only way to become unique in today’s competitive landscape is through a brand strategy that builds your brand into a living breathing entity – one with personality, values, and traits, in addition to being recognizable and memorable.
+It should be known that brand building is a long-term process, if you think that loyalty and brand affinity can be built quickly, you are already drifting into sales promotion tactics, not the strategy.